ploopyco/classic-2-trackball/docs/assembly-instructions.md

 - 💡 It doesn't really matter where the Friction Pads go, but we like to place them as they appear in 📷 Figure 15.
 - ➡️ Apply the Friction Pads to the Base. 📷 *See Figure 15 for details.*
 - ➡️ Insert the Ball.
+- 💡 It's possible that the Secondary Buttons rotated "inwards" (towards the PMW sensor) while you were putting the Top on.
+If they rotate too far inwards, they can become stuck, and won't click.
+To fix this, use your finger or a pair of tweezers to gently rotate the Secondary Buttons "outwards" (away from the PMW sensor) until they begin to click again.

 | ![](img/15.jpg) |
 |:--:|